Keeping your home when in prison

 A legal aid adviser can:

-Friends or relatives can't instruct a solicitor on your behalf or speak for you in court.
+It's important to get a legal representative before the hearing.
+Friends or relatives can't instruct a solicitor or speak for you in court.

 Still need help?

-Ask if you can speak to a resettlement worker in your prison.
+Ask to speak to a resettlement worker in your prison.